audstanley/minecraftHue/README.md

 ### The Server will launch automatically after running mineCraftHueSetup:

+Once you see: [17:13:07] [Server thread/INFO]: Game rule commandBlockOutput has been updated to false, Close the server console, and then launch the **"Start MineCraft"** file.

-Every time after that you just need to run the "Start MineCraft" file.
+From now on, you just need to run the **"Start MineCraft"** file.
+There is need to re-run the minecraft hue bridge setup, unless you are starting a new server from scratch.

 #### NOW from within Minecraft: